 Now we need to set up the system:

-- [optional] receptor’s flexible side chains;
+- [optional] receptor’s flexible side chains in case of a single receptor;

 - a ligand or a ligand library.